CartoDB/Windshaft-cartodb/docs/named_maps.md

 ## Instantiate

 Instantiating a Named Map allows you to fetch the map tiles.
 You can use the Maps API to instantiate, or use the CartoDB.js `createLayer()` function.
 The result is an Anonymous Map.

-{% comment %}writer note_csobier: Carla - When do you need to instantiate a named map and when don't you?
-For example, you don't need to instantiate a named map with cartodb.js if you're using xyz tiles?
-Are there other ways to instantiate without CartoDB.js?
-If so, why would you?{% endcomment %}

 #### Definition